Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab01.md

 1. Keep this page open, as you will use it in the next task.

+### Conclusion

+Upon completing these tasks, the organization now possesses the necessary infrastructure to monitor and respond to security events.
+Log Analytics and Sentinel workspaces are essential tools for maintaining a secure environment in the dynamic landscape of cloud computing.

 ## Review
 In this lab, you will complete the following tasks:
 - Create a Log Analytics Workspace